 Accept an offer in good faith- Once you accept an offer, you must withdraw from all other interviews.
 You are expected to honor your commitment.
 The College of William & Mary does not condone reneging of job offers by candidates or employers.
 Students who renege on an offer will be blocked from Tribe Careers and on campus recruiting permanently.

-5. Sign the "Partners in Your Success Rights and Responsibilities" document before participating in on campus recruiting (contains policies in more depth).
-This is available by the recruiting kiosk on the 2nd floor.
+5. You must sign the "Partners in Your Success Rights and Responsibilities" document before participating in on campus recruiting (contains policies in more depth).
+This is available by the recruiting kiosk on the 2nd floor or online at: https://forms.wm.edu/8936.